What is an extension?

 What happens if I miss my original deadline and am not granted an extension?

-- If you submit your work late up to a maximum of five days of the original or extension deadline you will be capped at the pass mark (usually 40%)
+- If you submit your work late up to a maximum of five days of the original or extended deadline you will be capped at the pass mark (usually 40%)

 - If you submit your work late over five working days of the original or extension deadline, you will receive a 0 for the assignment or presentation.